After 20 years of waiting, I finally saw Travis!

 It was like a dream to me – my hands were still trembling from the excitement and I felt like my heart stopped beating when they started playing “Driftwood”.

-Their performance was part of We The Fest, an annual hipster festival took place at JIExpo.
-They played on the second day on Saturday, 20 July 2019, and it surely did not quite fit their target audience.
-That was why shortly after Daniel Caesar went off the stage, the rich-looking neo-hippie teens were all gone from the festival area, replaced by the late 20s and mid 30s folks.
+Their performance was part of We The Fest, an annual hipster festival that took place at JIExpo.
+They played on the second day Saturday, 20 July 2019, and it surely did not quite fit their target audience.
+That was why shortly after Daniel Caesar went off the stage, the rich-looking neo-hippie teens were all gone from the festival area, replaced by the late 20s and mid-30s folks.

-I went there with Gisca, and we wore our custom-made t-shirt we only planned to make a day before.
-The t-shirt was a plain black t-shirt with the names of Travis members, and throughout the gig we both tried to show them our t-shirts, hahaha.
+I went there with Gisca, and we wore our custom-made t-shirts we only planned to make the day before.
+The t-shirt was a plain black t-shirt with the names of Travis members, and throughout the gig, we both tried to show them our t-shirts, hahaha.
 Gisca told me that Andy actually saw them.

 Gisca and I serving late-90s realness

 Travis has been touring for their 20th anniversary of The Man Who, but their performance that Saturday was not exclusively playing that album.
 It was even opened with “Side”, their second single from The Invisible Band.
 The song is still very much relevant to what is happening in this world right now, and this particular part is a good reminder:

 We all live under the same sky

 We all will live, we all will die

 There is no wrong, there is no right